Chantelle Haughton

 Profile

-Chantelle Haughton is a Senior Lecturer in Primary Education Studies and Early Years Education and Care, a Senior HEA Fellow, a Forest School Leader and Trainer.
+Chantelle Haughton is (DARPL) Director-Founder of the National Programme DARPL Wales, Diversity and Anti-Racist Professional Learning for schools funded by Welsh Government co-designed and delivered with a coalition of partners led by Chantelle. a Principal Lecturer in Primary Education and Early Years, a National Teaching Fellow, a Senior HEA Fellow.
+Chantelle Chairs the Welsh Government Childcare, Play and Early Years Governance Group focused on ARWAP.
+Chantelle is a Forest School Leader and Trainer.
 Chantelle imagined and created the Outdoor Learning Centre (OLC) on our Cyncoed Campus working with students, colleagues and charitable trusts to run projects which helped fund and build the cabin, suite of log circles and other features.
-Chantelle works through regeneration and a place responsive pedagogy, actively nurturing a sense of communitas, cynefin and true civic mission within our university campus which branches city wide into use of other spaces.
-Chantelle loves to work within our small strip of Welsh woodland and concrete patches situated on Campus as well throughout the city of Cardiff with undergraduates, post graduates, local children, families, teachers and practitioners, reviving spaces into stimulating arenas for learning and teaching.
-Chantelle was awarded Student Led Teaching Fellowship Award (2013), Vice Chancellors Staff Award for Excellence (2011), and HEA CATE finalist (2017) each of these celebrations relates to the live, playful and sustained community engagement projects involving students, children and practitioners as partners which extend the reach beyond the lecture theatres into live inclusive multidisciplinary collaborations.
+Chantelle works through regeneration and a place responsive pedagogy, actively nurturing a sense of communitas, Cynefin and true civic mission within our university campus which branches city wide into use of other spaces.
+Chantelle loves to work within our small strip of Welsh woodland and concrete patches situated on Campus as well throughout the city of Cardiff with undergraduates, postgraduates, local children, families, teachers and practitioners, reviving spaces into stimulating arenas for learning and teaching.
+Chantelle was awarded National Teaching Fellowship (2021), Student Led Teaching Fellowship Award (2013), Vice Chancellors Staff Award for Excellence (2011), and HEA CATE finalist (2017) each of these celebrations relates to the live, playful and sustained community engagement projects involving students, children and practitioners as partners which extend the reach beyond the lecture theatres into live inclusive multidisciplinary collaborations.
 Community is core to Chantelle's work with our students and partners.
-Chantelle is also Chair for Black History Wales 365 Management Committee, Vice Chair for BAME Ed Network Wales, Vice Chair for the Early Years Network Wales, Deputy Chair for the Advance HE Race Equality Working Group at our university, External Examiner in two UK HEIs in and an External Moderator internationally.
-Chantelle currently works as part of two Welsh Government Working Groups undertaking critical reviews in curriculum and play.
+Chantelle Chaired Black History Wales 365 (2020-2022), is Vice Chair for BAME Ed Network Wales, Deputy Chair for the Early Years Network Wales in Social Care Wales, Co-Chair Black Leadership group, Wales, previous Deputy Chair for the Advance HE Race Equality Working Group at Cardiff Metropolitan University, Chair for Welsh Government Steering Group for Anti-Racist Action Planning for Early Years, Childcare and Play.
+External Examiner in two UK HEIs in and an External Moderator internationally.